 3 hours.
-Offered spring.
-Format: classroom centered.
 Examines principles, issues, and approaches useful for assessing the English competencies of ESOL students.
 Emphases are placed on developing appropriate assessment tools for the ESOL classroom and on properly interpreting tests that are used for program placement.

 EDFL 578 ESOL/Bilingual Practicum - Early Childhood/Elementary